UTD The University of Texas at Dallas

 Chundu added, “You know, we’ve been doing things one way for our lifetime as a competition team, and this is a completely new challenge.
 Like with everything completely new, there’s going to be a learning curve, but I’m more than confident that we’ll be able to meet the challenge.”

-During the summer, Luich completed an internship at Leeward Energy, while Chundu interned at Texas Instruments Inc. Both are well-positioned to continue in renewable energy fields, particularly wind energy, which is another major motivator for Griffith to sponsor the Comet Wind competition team.
+During the summer, Luich completed an internship at Leeward Energy, while Chundu interned at Texas Instruments Inc. Both are well-positioned to continue in renewable energy fields, particularly wind energy, which is another major motivator for Griffith to sponsor the Comet Wind Competition team.

 “Our students are preparing for graduate school, and they’re finding connections they need to build careers in wind energy,” Griffith said.
 “That’s one of the biggest benefits to the club.
 We want students to know that they are welcome and can get involved at all levels, whether you are studying mechanical engineering and want to earn credit working in my lab or you are a business or geology major interested in a career in renewable energy.”